-The Financial Services Council has issued advice on both KiwiSaver/Investments and Life Insurance as Coronavirus (COVID-19) continues to escalate.
+The Financial Services Council has issued advice on both KiwiSaver/Investments and Life Insurance during Coronavirus (COVID-19).

 Top 5 simple tips for Kiwis concerned about their insurance, KiwiSaver, and other investments at this time

 - Use this time to you check your income, outgoings and budget

 - If you have insurance, check and review your policy documents